bonfire-networks/bonfire-app/docs/BONFIRE-FLAVOURED-ELIXIR.md

 ## Where

-`Where` provides replacements for the macros in `Logger` and the `IO.inspect` function with versions that output code location information.
+`Where` provides replacements for the macros in Elixir's `Logger` and the `IO.inspect` function to output code location information.
 The first argument will be `inspect`ed and the second (where provided) will be used as a label:

 ```